 Climb Cave Hill

-Giving a broad panorama over Belfast city and the surrounding coastal hills, Cave Hill is a rewarding place to head for an overview of the capital region – from the bold cranes of the docks to the silvery waters of Belfast Lough.
-Measuring 368m (1207 ft) at its peak, it's said that on a clear day, you can see as far as Scotland.
+Giving a broad panorama over Belfast city and the surrounding coastal hills, Cave Hill is a rewarding place to head for a view of the capital region – from the bold cranes of the docks to the silvery waters of Belfast Lough.
+Measuring 368m (1,207 ft) at its peak, it’s said that on a clear day, you can see as far as Scotland.

 Discover the Marble Arch Caves

 Take an underground boat trip to see the magnificent caverns of Marble Arch Caves in County Fermanagh.
-Together with the rolling landscapes above ground, the caves form the Marble Arch Caves Geopark give rich insight into the region's 650 million years of geological glory.
+Together with the rolling landscapes above ground, the caves form the Marble Arch Caves Geopark giving a rich insight into the region's 650 million years of geological glory.

 Discover the charms of Derry

-Visit Northern Ireland's second city, which combines a riverside setting and a glut of historical sights with an artsy oomph that saw it named the UK's Capital of Culture for 2013.
-Its name remains a slightly hazy notion (the politically correct version is Londonderry), but its visitor appeal is anything but.
+Visit Northern Ireland's second largest city, which combines a riverside setting and a glut of historical sights with an artsy oomph that saw it named the UK's Capital of Culture for 2013.
+Its name remains a slightly hazy notion (it's legal name is Londonderry, but the local government refers to it as Derry).